 Step 4: The next page will show 5 different types of schedules.
 Taxpayers have to select ‘General’ and click on ‘Income Schedule’.
 After that, they have to tap on ‘Schedule Capital Gains’ and then choose the type of capital assets from the provided list.

-Step 5: Capital gains are of two types — short-term capital gains and long term capital gains.
+Step 5: Capital gains are of two types — short-term capital gains and long-term capital gains.
 Short-term capital gains arising from the sale of listed equity shares are taxed at 15% under Section 111A.
 If one’s total taxable income, excluding STCG, is below the minimum taxable income of Rs.
 2.5 lakh, the shortfall will be adjusted with the STCG.
-The rest of STCG will be taxed at 15% with 4% cess.
+The rest of STCG will be taxed at 15% with a 4% cess.

 To report STCG, one has to click on ‘Add details’.
 Then they have to provide the consolidated amount obtained from the sale of short-term assets along with COA (Cost of Acquisition) in a particular FY.

 Step 6: Long-term capital gains (LTCG) are subject to taxation under Section 112A.
-The tax rate on LTCG one receives from the sale of equity and equity-related instruments is 10%.
+The tax rate on LTCG one receives from the sale of equity and equity-related instruments are 10%.
 However, LTCG is not taxable up to a limit of Rs.
 1 lakh.